History of viticulture, the ancient Greeks and Romans

 Josephine Quinn, In Search of the Phoenicians (Princeton, 2018).

-September 12, 2010 – On this day in 2010, the Cypriot-born maritime archaeologist Honor Frost died.
-In 1971, Frost had led an archaeological investigation of the underwater remains of the so-called Marsala Ship, a Carthaginian warship of the kind developed by the mother colony of Carthage, Phoenicia, between the eleventh and fourth centuries BC.
+On this day September 12, 2010 – On this day in 2010, the Cypriot-born maritime archaeologist Honor Frost died.
+In 1971, Frost led an archaeological investigation of the underwater remains of the so-called Marsala Ship, a Carthaginian warship of the kind developed by the mother colony of Carthage, Phoenicia, between the eleventh and fourth centuries BC.
 During these centuries, Phoenicia developed a maritime empire based on an extensive trade in goods such as wine.
 Phoenicia’s impact on the wine culture of the Ancient Mediterranean was immense.
 For instance, it was the Phoenicians who spread wine culture to the Western Mediterranean, and it was them who began the practice of trading wine in large jars called amphorae throughout the Mediterranean.
 Thus, they were massively influential in the wine culture of the Mediterranean world down to the end of the Roman Empire.

 September 15, 2020 – On this day in 2020, details were released to National Geographic and other publications of the recent discovery of a 2,600-year-old wine factory unearthed in Lebanon used by the Phoenicians to manufacture wine over two and a half millennia ago.
 This was evidently a significant center of wine production in the Levant at the time and highlighted how central viticulture was to one of the most important trading and colonial civilizations of the world in the centuries between the collapse of Late Bronze Age society in the thirteenth century BC and the advent of the Classical period of Greek history in the sixth century BC.